ICC4103-202010-WebTech/course-project-mibarrett-jacevedo/README.md

 - Other controllers are not necessary to show the view part of the webpage
 - By pressing on the name of the webpage "MEET ME" the user comes back to the home page
+- The MEET ME main page shows options to "Log In" and "Sign Up", these options are not available but thay will redirect to a forum for the user to identify iself or register respectively
 - The navigation bar allows to navigate directly to "Events", "Mailbox", "Profile" and "log Out" options
 - Pages controller implemented to display any general and main information
 - Inside the Events page the different events available will appear, by placing the mouse over the name of the event different options will appear, these are: "Show", "Edit" and "Destroy".
 Appears an option to create a "New Event" as well